ThomasMertes/seed7/src/read_me.txt

   After the compilation the interpreter executable can be found in the 'bin' directory and it is also copied to prg/s7.exe.
+  Note that the build process saves all environment variables in the file seed7/bin/cl_env.ini.
+Every time the Seed7 compiler calls cl it restores the environment variables from the file seed7/bin/cl_env.ini beforehand.
+This change of the environment happens in the Seed7 compiler and the original environment of the console remains unchanged.
+This means that the Seed7 compiler (s7c) can be used without the need to call vcvarsall.bat.

 COMPILING UNDER WINDOWS WITH BCC32